Boreas (painting)

 Boreas is an oil painting in the Pre-Raphaelite style created in 1903 by John William Waterhouse.

 Subject

-The painting is titled Boreas, after the Greek god of the north wind and it shows a young girl buffeted by the wind.
+The painting is titled Boreas, after the Greek god of the north wind, and it shows a young girl buffeted by the wind.
 The 1904 Royal Academy notes described the subject of the painting as:

 Provenance

 Boreas was put up for sale in the mid-1990s after having been lost for 90 years – causing quite a sensation in the art community.
-The painting achieved a record price for Waterhouse at that time, achieving a price of £848,500 ($1,294,000 USD).
+The painting achieved a record price for Waterhouse at that time, £848,500 ($1,294,000 USD).